klojang4j/klojang-check-benchmarks/README.md

 These benchmarks measure the performance of the three variants provided by Klojang Check for validating arguments:

-- Klojang Check generates both the exception message and the exception itself
+1. Klojang Check generates both the exception message and the exception itself (the "prefabMessage" benchmarks)
-- The client provides the exception message and Klojang Check generates the exception
+2. The client provides the exception message and Klojang Check generates the exception (the "customMessage" benchmarks)
-- The client provides both the exception message and the exception itself
+3. The client provides both the exception message and the exception itself (the "customException" benchmarks)

-Each variant is again benchmarked for three scenarios: the argument _always_ passes the test; it passes the test in 99% percent of the cases; it passes the test in 50% of the cases.
+Each variant is again benchmarked for three scenarios:
+1. The argument _always_ passes the test (the "100_Percent_Pass" benchmarks)
+2. The argument passes the test in 99% percent of the cases (the "099_Percent_Pass" benchmarks)
+3. The argument passes the test in 50% of the cases  (the "050_Percent_Pass" benchmarks)

 The performance is compared with an equivalent "hand-coded" check that looks like
 this: